hibahmad30/threat-hunting-scenario-tor/threat-hunting-scenario-tor-event-creation.md

 - Provisioned a Windows 10 VM in Microsoft Azure.
 - Onboarded the VM to MDE and validated using 'Assets > Devices'.
 - Performed the threat events including browser installation, suspicious broswer activity, and file creation, modification, and deletion.
-- Validated that the actions are present using various KQL queries.
+- Validated that the actions are being logged using various KQL queries.

 ---